spicyboys/drg-completionist/README.md

 If you choose to upload your save file, neither the file nor its contents ever leaves your computer.
 The save file parser is compiled from [Rust](<https://en.wikipedia.org/wiki/Rust_(programming_language)>) into [WASM](https://en.wikipedia.org/wiki/WebAssembly) specifically so it can run completely within your browser.
 As always, you are welcome to [inspect the source code](https://github.com/BobertForever/drg-completionist/tree/main/save-parser) to see what it's doing.

-The only tracking we do are a few fully anonymous Google Analytics tags that allow us to see how (or even if) this app is used.
-These tags are blocked by default if you use nearly any of the privacy-oriented browser settings and extensions that are widely available today.
+The only tracking we have are a few fully anonymized Google Analytics tags that allow us to see how (or if) this app is used.
+These `gtags` are blocked by default if you use any of the privacy-oriented browser settings and extensions that are widely available today.

 ## Special Thanks